michaelofsbu/SpatialCorrection/README.md

 ## Test with Trained models

-We provide the *JSRT* dataset with noisy setting `A` we used in our experiments in `./Datasets` and a trained model with the proposed Spatial Correction method in `./trained`.
+We provide the *JSRT* dataset with noisy setting **J1** in `./Datasets` and a trained model with the proposed Spatial Correction method in `./trained`.
 If you use *JSRT* dataset in your work, please cite their original publications.
 More trained models will be uploaded later.

 For testing on the provided model, simply run `python test.py`.
 To test other models, change the paths in `test.py` accordingly and run the same command.